 God established marriage as a life-long commitment.
 For this reason, and because we want to foster healthy marriages, all couples married at Hope, or by Hope pastors, are required to take a pre-marriage class.

-Hope offers this pre-marriage class twice each year.
+Hope offers this pre-marriage class four times each year.
 To register for the next pre-marriage class at Hope, please click here.

 Hope’s Same-Gender Wedding Policy